The China Transit Visa: Everything You Need to Know

 However, it is key to remember, that the above reports are denials of transit visas, not transit.
 As such, the majority of people made their connections, they just didn’t get to leave the airport.

-How to get a China Transit Visa?
+How to get a visa-free transit entry in China?

 - When you land and reach the terminal building, all passengers aged 14+ will need to provide a fingerprint scan.
-This also gives you a print out receipt that you need to keep hold off
+This also gives you a printout receipt that you need to keep hold off.

-- Follow signs for ‘Visa on arrival’ or ‘Temporary Entry Permit’
+- Follow signs for ‘Visa on arrival’ or ‘Temporary Entry Permit’.